 The first requirement in meeting the qualifications to become a travel nurse is to become a registered nurse.

-A registered nurse, or RN, is a nurse who has:
+A registered nurse is a nurse who has:

-According to Becker’s Hospital review, the top 10 high-demand specialties with the best rate of pay are:
+According to Becker’s Hospital Review, the top high-demand registered nurse specialties with the best rates of pay in 2023 are:

 - Labor and delivery